XArray

 ... np.array([2, 8, 0, 1, 7, 7]),

-... dims='time',
+... dims="time",

-... coords=dict(time=np.arange(6) * np.timedelta64(1, 'm'))
+... coords=dict(time=np.arange(6) * np.timedelta64(1, "m"))

 ... )

->>> da_minutes = da.convert_datetime_to_number('s', dim='time')
+>>> da_minutes = da.convert_datetime_to_number("s", dim="time")

 >>> da_minutes

-<xarray.DataArray (time: 6)>
+<xarray.DataArray (time: 6)> Size: 48B

 array([2, 8, 0, 1, 7, 7])